The Ist Karmapa : Dusum Khyenpa (1110 - 1193)

 Toward the end of his life, Dusum Khyenpa returned to Dak Lha Gampo as he had been instructed to do by Gampopa.
 He made offerings to the monastery, repaired some of the buildings, and gave many teachings to the community there.
 Subsequently Karmapa established his principal monastic seat at Tsurphu, which remained the seat of the Karmapas until 1959.
 The abbot of Bodhgayā monastery in India sent a conch-shell horn to Tsurphu as a gift and as an acknowledgement of Dusum Khyenpa's powerful expression of dharma.

 While he was at Tsurphu, Dusum Khyenpa brought to an end the disputes which Lama Zhang of the Tsala Kagyu lineage was engaged in.
 Lama Zhang was a great siddha and the ruler of the kingdom of Tsalpa, but had a rather aggressive nature, which Karmapa alone was able to pacify.
 One night while he was practicing dream yoga, Dusum Khyenpa received the spiritual practice of the four-faced twelve-armed Vajrayogini from the tantric saint Indrabhüti.Subsequently, during another visionary experience he received teachings from Vajrayogini.
-Karmapa instructed his his own students in these teachings, but a little while later he dreamt that five girls dressed in red and adorned with jewels appeared to him and said, "Do not give secret vajrayāna teachings to everybody who asks for them."
+Karmapa instructed his own students in these teachings, but a little while later he dreamt that five girls dressed in red and adorned with jewels appeared to him and said, "Do not give secret vajrayāna teachings to everybody who asks for them."
 A few days later Dusum Khyenpa again gave the teachings and that very night the five girls appeared to him again in his dreams saying, "We are of Princess Laksninkarā.
 Do not give secret vajrayāna teachings to everybody who asks for them."
-Three days later Karmapa gave the teachings to Lama Khampa Kungba, and that night in his dreams the girls appeared in the sky riding white clouds saying, "We told you not to give this secret vajrayāna teaching to everyone who asked for it, but you did not listen.
+Three days later Karmapa gave the teachings to Lama Khampa Kungba, and that night in his dreams the girls appeared in the sky riding white clouds saying, "We told you not to give this secret vajrayāna teaching to everyone who asked for it, but you did not listen."

 In the three months before Karmapa Dusum Khyenpa's death there were an unusually large number of rainbows, slight earth tremors and rumbling noises which people said were the drums of the dākinis.
 The play of the elements seemed to be heralding some momentous event.
 At the age of eighty-four, on the first day of the year of the Water Ox (1194 C.E.)
 Dusum Khyenpa placed Tsurphu monastery, together with his books and relics, in the care of his principal student, Drogon Rechen.
 He also entrusted him with the letter in which he had predicted the circumstances into which the next Karmapa would be born.
 He distributed all his other possessions among the Kagyu communities.